deciphers

 Performers: Myriam Arseneault, Philippe Dépelteau, Sara Hanley, Chéline Lacroix, Mathieu Leroux, Justin De Luna and Charlie Prince

-Lighting design: Karine Gauthier
+Lighting Design: Karine Gauthier

 Dramaturg: Mathieu Leroux

-Costume Design: Jonathan Saucier with research by Angela Rassenti.
+Costume Design: Angela Rassenti + Jonathan Saucier

-Set Design Assistance: Jonathan Saucier
+Set Design: Jonathan Saucier + Alexandre Morin

 Clay Consultant: Pascale Girardin

-Production Manager: Florence Cardinal-Tang (supported by Parbleux)
+Production Manager: Florence Cardinal-Tang + Elodie Lê (supported by Parbleux)

 Technical Director: Sophie Robert